How to Apply

 Please note: The admissions criteria above are those of our Local Authority for community schools.
 There is an appeals process and all Oasis Academies follow the nationally agreed Guide to Education Admission Appeal.

 We always welcome visitors at our Academy.
-We will update this page with details of our official open days throughout the year.
+We will update our 'Open Days' section with details of our official open days throughout the year.

-However we are able to cater for parents and carers who are unable to visit on these days by special request.
-Get in touch with the school office today and we'll be pleased to arrange a date with you.
+However, we are able to cater for parents and carers who are unable to visit on these days by special request.
+Get in touch with the school office today, on 0207 928 5814, and we'll be pleased to arrange a date with you.